TPO Map — Tree Preservation Orders in Oxford City Council

 How up-to-date is the TPO data for Oxford City Council?

-Our data for Oxford City Council was last updated 3 April 2026.
+Our data for Oxford City Council was last updated recently.
 Data is refreshed regularly from open data sources, but new or revoked TPOs may not appear immediately.
 For the latest information, check with Oxford City Council directly.

 Can I request a new TPO in Oxford City Council?